Want to know more about the robotzoo Wombat Joey II?

-The RobotZoo Wombat Joey II looks a little like the RobotZoo Wombat II. tThey are related, but the Wombat Joey II is the smaller offspring.
-It has a narrower 21 cm cutting width, and three cutting blades instead of four.
+The robotzoo Wombat Joey II looks a little like the robotzoo Wombat III.
+But the Wombat Joey II has a narrower 21 cm cutting width, and three cutting blades instead of four.
 But it has the same 6.6 Ah battery.
+And it has the extra technology of WiFi smartphone remote control.

-The RobotZoo Wombat Joe II is recommended for areas up to 1800 square metres or so.
+The robotzoo Wombat Joey II is recommended for areas up to 1800 square metres or so.
 It will operate for 2-3 hours on full battery, covering around 600 square metres, before it has to go back to recharge, which takes less than 2 hours.

 When presented with an obstacle, or the boundary wire, both mowers have virtual wire sensors and bump sensors (side & front) to help them change course.
 Each has a rain sensor will stop the mower if it showers, to make the mower return automatically to its charging station until the rain stops.
 Both mowers have a gyro compass that help them maintain a steady line (especially on hills).
 Both mowers can be controlled using the smartphone WiFi App.
 Also, both mowers have lift sensors, tilt sensors, touch sensors, pressure sensors, and an emergency stop switch as safety features that will shut off the device when activated.
 Finally, both have the anti-theft password control feature.